Monochromish/Monochromish/README.md

 ### More about me

-* I am currently working on Prizm, my very own Discord bot written in JavaScript all the way.
+* Currently contributing and procrastinating
-* Learning Kotlin and somewhat Python
+* Learning TypeScript & Flutter
 * Love Skateboarding and Athletics

 ---